Feb 15, 2025

 He is cute -- and short, 5'9" to Kyle's 6'0" -- so I started looking for the other work of actor Josh Fadem, and maybe some n*de photos.

-I thought he was a recent college graduate, new to Hollywood, on his first acting gig, it turns out that Josh Fadem is 44 years old, with 159 acting credits, 40 writing credits, a wikipedia article, and a number of n*de photos.
+I thought he was a recent college graduate, new to Hollywood, on his first acting gig, it turns out Josh Fadem was in his mid-30s in 2017.
+He now has 159 acting credits, 40 writing credits, a wikipedia article, and a number of n*de photos.

 He was born in Tulsa, Oklahoma in 1980, and graduated from Booker T. Washington High School.
 Imagine being Jewish in Bible Belt, Oral Roberts University Tulsa.